 In carrying out its purposes, the corporation shall have and exercise all of the corporate powers enumerated in Section 617.021, Florida Statutes, and all other powers consistent therewith and necessary and proper to the operation of this corporation, including all powers implicit in the purposes outlined in this Article or the Articles of Incorporation of the organization.

 The membership of the corporation shall consist of any person in any aspect of the field of reading who shall be admitted to membership upon proper application and payment of required dues.
 The initial members shall be as recited in the Articles of Incorporation.

 MEETINGS OF MEMBERS

 Annual Meeting.
-The meeting of the membership of this corporation shall be held on or about the 2nd Monday of December of each year at the time and place to be fixed by the Board of Directors.
+The meeting of the membership of this corporation shall be held on or about the 2nd week after Thanksgiving of each year at the time and place to be fixed by the Board of Directors.

 Special Meetings.
 Special meetings may be held at the call of the Chair or by written request of a majority of the members of the Board of Directors.

 Notice.
 At least twenty (20) day notice in writing of each special meeting shall be given to each member of the corporation at its usual place of business or residence.

 Quorum.
 A quorum shall be constituted by not less than twenty-five per cent (25%) of the members in good standing of the corporation.
 A majority of those present may adjourn the meeting from time to time and place to place.